 Solutions:

-- Positive Reinforcement: Praise and reward your dog immediately when they eliminate outside to reinforce the behavior.
+- Positive Reinforcement: Praise and reward your dog immediately after eliminating outside to strengthen the desired behavior.

 Begging